 Keio Railways offer the cheapest and fastest connections to Takaosan.
 Direct semi-limited express trains, which take about 50 minutes and 390 yen, leave the underground Keio Shinjuku station every 20 minutes.
 Takaosanguchi Station, the train's terminal station, is located at the foot of the mountain.

-The JR alternative is by Chuo Line from Shinjuku to Takao Station (550 yen, about 40 minutes), where you transfer to the Keio Line and ride one more station to Takaosanguchi Station (130 yen, 3 minutes).
+Alternatively, the JR Chuo Line connects Shinjuku to Takao Station (550 yen, about 40 minutes), where you must transfer to the Keio Line and ride one more station to Takaosanguchi Station (130 yen, 3 minutes).

 information source: japan-guide.com